camba1/nodenuxtjspostgresvaultdocker/README.md

 ```

 Since the Nuxt front end depends on other parts of the app, trying to open any page that needs data could result in an error.
 As such it is usually better to bring it up with docker-compose along with the other part of the app.

+### Front End framework

+The application will be using `Buefy` as the front end framwork.
+Buefy is a Vuejs implementation of `Bulma` and that plays very well with SSR.

+### Running tests

+The nuvtjs application uses `Jest` as the testing framework.
+To run the tests, just execute ```npm test``` All test are located in the ./nuxtFrontEnd/test directory.

 ## Node Application